mak626/auto-mailer/README.md

     `sendDevMail` can be set to `true` to send all mail to `DEV_MAIL`

-    Testing will generate `events.json` and `mails.json` at `debugFolderPath` which can be used to verify what are the attachements being sent to participants
+    Testing will generate `events.json` and `mails.json` at `debugFolderPath` which can be used to verify what are the attachments being sent to participants